 Pagliacci, by Ruggero Leoncavallo, is one of the most-performed operas today.
 Though Leoncavallo also wrote other music, during his lifetime and today he is known only for Pagliacci.
 Again, my favorite performance is in Franco Zeffirelli’s movie with Placido Domingo.

 Somewhere in that decade, I think it was 2006, I watched Callas Forever, a film about Maria Callas directed, you probably guessed it, by Franco Zeffirelli.
 Maria Callas was Greek-born, one of the most gifted sopranos of the 20th century.
 Zeffirelli and Callas were friends.
 This movie is a fictionalized story about Callas that is loosely based on Zeffirelli’s interactions with the diva.
 It features music from Bizet’s Carmen.
 My favorite aria in Carmen is “La Fleur” (“The Flower”).
 This was the first time I encountered the out-of-this-world “Casta Diva” aria from Bellini’s Norma.
 And then there was Puccini’s Tosca.
-My favorite aria from Tosca to this day is “Te Deum” – one of the most dramatic, darkest arias.
+My favorite aria from Tosca to this day is “Te Deum” – one of the darkest, most dramatic arias.

 A little factoid.
 Callas, while married, had an affair with Aristotle Onassis, the Greek shipping magnate, who was also married.
 Later they both got divorced but never married one another.
 Later, Onassis married Jacqueline Kennedy (JFK’s widow).